bcallender/AllAboard/README.md

 to fix it with a Mod instead!

 tl;dr: This mod adds a hard cap on the Dwell Time of public transport vehicles, simulating a conductor calling "All Aboard!" when the train is scheduled to leave and closing the doors.
-This is an ALPHA version of this mod.

 ### Changelog

+#### 0.1.2

+- Remove some local DLLs from being explicitly included (thanks Quoshik!)

 #### 0.1.1